 Born in Milan, Roberta Invernizzi was first a pianist and double bass player before studying singing under the tutelage of Margaret Heyward.
 She is one of the most sought-after soloists in the field of Baroque and Classical repertoire.

-She sang the principal roles in Dido and Enea at the Teatro Filarmonico in Verona and Teatro Regio Torino; La Vergine addolorata by A. Scarlatti at the Baroque Festival of the Staatsoper Berlin; Ercole sul Termodonte by Vivaldi at the Théâtre des Champs-Elysées in Paris; Statira by Cavalli at the Teatro San Carlo in Naples; Olimpiade by Galuppi at La Fenice; L’Orfeo by Monteverdi at La Scala with Alessandrini in a production staged by Robert Wilson, and in Turin under the baton of Antonio Florio; Il Ritorno di Ulisse in patria at the Hamburg Elbphilharmonie with Fabio Biondi.
+She sang the principal roles in Dido and Enea at both the Teatro Filarmonico in Verona and Teatro Regio Torino; La Vergine addolorata by A. Scarlatti at the Baroque Festival of the Staatsoper Berlin; Ercole sul Termodonte by Vivaldi at the Théâtre des Champs-Elysées in Paris; Statira by Cavalli at the Teatro San Carlo in Naples; Olimpiade by Galuppi at La Fenice; L’Orfeo by Monteverdi at La Scala with Rinaldo Alessandrini in a production staged by Robert Wilson, and in Turin under the baton of Antonio Florio; Il Ritorno di Ulisse in patria at the Hamburg Elbphilharmonie with Fabio Biondi.

-Roberta sings regularly at the Salzburg Festival: the title role in Hasse’s Sant’Elena al Calvario with Biondi, Handel’s Aci, Galatea and Polifemo with Antonini, Il Trionfo del Tempo with Haselböck, Jommelli’s Isacco, Mozart’s C Minor Mass with Dudamel and the Waisenhausmesse with C. Abbado.
+Roberta sings regularly at the Salzburg Festival: the title role in Hasse’s Sant’Elena al Calvario with Biondi, Handel’s Aci, Galatea and Polifemo with Antonini, Il Trionfo del Tempo e del Disinganno with Haselböck, Mozart’s C Minor Mass with Dudamel and the Waisenhausmesse with Abbado.
 In addition, she has given Baroque recitals with Il Giardino Armonico at the Mozarteum, the C Minor Mass and Davide Penitente at the Vienna Musikverein and at the Styriarte Festival in Graz with Harnoncourt.

-Most recently she returned twice to the Teatro alla Scala to perform Pergolesi’s Stabat Mater with the Filarmonica under the baton of Dantone and the prestigious Christmas concert conducted by Giovanni Antonini.
+She returned twice to the Teatro alla Scala to perform Pergolesi’s Stabat Mater with the Filarmonica under the baton of Ottavio Dantone and the prestigious Christmas concert conducted by Giovanni Antonini.
 For both the Innsbruck Festival and Theater an der Wien she appeared as Giunone in Hasse’s Semele with Claudio Osele.

 Roberta Invernizzi is highly regarded in Vienna.
 Hence, Nikolaus Harnoncourt engaged her for a performance of Mozart’s arrangement of Alexander’s Feast by Handel, given at the Musikverein as part of the hall’s 200th anniversary celebrations.
 She also gave a recital entitled “Roberta Invernizzi and friends” as part of the 20-year anniversary of the Resonanzen Festival at the Konzerthaus in Vienna.